panva/jose/docs/jwe/compact/encrypt/classes/CompactEncrypt.md

 ▸ **setInitializationVector**(`iv`): `this`

-Sets the JWE Initialization Vector to use for content encryption, by default a random suitable one is generated for the JWE "enc" (Encryption Algorithm) Header Parameter.
+Sets the content encryption IV instead of generating a random one for the JWE "enc" algorithm.
+May only be called once.

 #### Parameters